ArchiveBox/ArchiveBox/README.md

 Be aware that some sites you archive may not allow you to rehost their content publicly for copyright reasons, it's up to you to host responsibly and respond to takedown requests appropriately.

+Please modify the `FOOTER_INFO` config variable to add your contact info to the footer of your index.

 ## Info & Motivation